CityScrolls logo Explore Venice ›

 Without Crowds

-If you steer clear of the typical tourist hotspots and venture off the beaten path, you’ll uncover these 18 fantastic, lesser-known spots that offer a more peaceful, authentic Venetian experience.
+If you steer clear of the typical tourist hotspots and venture off the beaten path, you’ll uncover fantastic, lesser-known spots that offer a more peaceful, authentic Venetian experience.

 Some are truly hidden gems!